klafuenf/fxfloorboard/branches/gt-100/packager/readme.txt

 ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+This software is not for sale - if you paid for it, there seller has comitted an act of piracy and is subject to software piracy laws.
+For commercial use, a commercial licence must be obtained from the software author.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass